 Top 3 tips for managing your anxiety

 The first helpful technique we can turn to is the use of what we call anchors.
-This involves using our senses to anchor us in the present moment and evoke a sense of calm.
+This practice involves using our senses to anchor us in the present moment and evoke a sense of calm.
 When you develop a mental anchor, you can reduce anxiety and actively balance your emotions.
-Anchoring is effective because our brain works really well with associations – once our brain has made a particular association with a particular smell or sound it’s quite hard to reverse.
+Anchoring is effective because our brain works well with associations.
+So, once our brain has made a particular association with a specific smell or sound, it’s quite hard to reverse.

-Think about the smell of an ex’s perfume or the smell of your parent’s home cooking.
+Think about a loved one's perfume or the smell of your parent’s home cooking.
 It can create a very visceral feeling in us.
-We can use this to our advantage when trying to create a sense of calm.
-I’d recommend doing this exercise with music as music tends to be something that’s easily accessible to us and something we carry around with us all the time.
-I’d recommend picking a piece of music that you find relaxing but that doesn’t remind you of anything else – so something you have no previous associations with.
-I’d also recommend music without lyrics or with minimal lyrics, but this isn’t essential.
+We can use this sentiment to our advantage when trying to develop a sense of calm.
+To start this exercise, you can choose any anchor type, but we suggest music.
+Music is easily accessible, and it's also something we carry around with us all the time.
+We recommend picking a piece of music that you find relaxing but doesn’t remind you of anything else – so a song you have no previous associations with.
+We also suggest music without lyrics or with minimal lyrics, but this isn’t essential.

-You want to listen to this piece of music when you’re already feeling calm initially – so maybe after a long bath or a relaxing walk.
-And when you’re listening, really try to focus on the sounds you can hear in the song (the tone, the pitch, the different instruments you can hear) – so listening mindfully.
+Then, you should listen to this piece of music when you’re already feeling calm initially – so maybe after a long bath or a relaxing walk.
+And when you’re listening, focus on the sounds you can hear in the song (the tone, the pitch, the different instruments you can hear) – so listen mindfully.
 Repeat this a couple more times when you’re feeling relaxed to cement the association.
-Then when you’re starting to feel anxious or stressed, you can put the piece of music on and it will help calm you down because your brain will have already made an association there.
+Then, when you’re starting to feel anxious or stressed, you can put the piece of music on, and it will help calm you down because your brain will have already made an association there.
 This piece of music will be your anchor.
-I have a whole playlist of tracks like this, so you can build your playlist up over time.
+You could even have a whole playlist of tracks like this over time.

-When we feel anxious or are combating a difficult situation, our minds often become clouded with negative thoughts and worst-case scenarios.
-We spend a huge amount of time worrying and ruminating about problems, which we’ve turned into monumental disasters in our heads.
+When we feel anxious or are combating a problematic situation, our minds often become clouded with negative thoughts and worst-case scenarios.
+As a result, we spend a considerable amount of time worrying and ruminating about problems, which we’ve turned into monumental disasters in our heads.

 We can consistently worry about losing our jobs over small mistakes we’ve made, or we might struggle to control the constant thought that someone close to us is mad at us for something we said.
-Once our thoughts start to run away with us, we can really start to spiral and before we know it, we’re convinced the worst will happen and our anxiety only gets worse.
+Once our thoughts start to run away with us, we can begin to spiral, and before we know it, we’re convinced the worst will happen, and our anxiety only worsens.

 The issue is our brains struggle to separate thought from fact.
-When something goes through our mind, we take it as gospel.
+When something goes through our minds, we take it as gospel.
 We often do this without even being conscious we’re doing it.
 We don’t challenge our thought patterns enough to take a moment to distinguish that these are just thoughts – concerns, worries, projections – not facts.
-This can cause us a huge amount of stress and moreover it’s completely exhausting.
+This train of thought could cause us a considerable amount of stress, and it’s completely exhausting.
 A vast amount of energy is required to deal with all these potential scenarios happening in our heads.
 Recognising our thoughts for what they are – just thoughts, mental events that will pass – can help us liberate ourselves from them.

-To do this exercise practically, next time you’re feeling anxious write down a list of everything you think and know about the situation.
+To do this exercise practically, the next time you’re feeling anxious, write down a list of everything you think and know about the situation.
 For example, you can include all the things you’re worried about, possible outcomes and what has already happened.
-Then take a highlighter to this list and highlight what you know to be true.
-Not your worries, projections or assumptions about the situation, but the facts only.
+Then, take a highlighter to this list and highlight what you know to be true.
+So, don't highlight your worries, projections or assumptions about the situation, but the facts only.
 Do this exercise whenever you're feeling pretty anxious about a problem, and you should be able to reduce your anxiety by focusing on the facts.

-So it’s worth thinking about – what is it that you’re fearful of?
-If you dig a little deeper does that help you uncover what your base fear is?
-Again it’s a useful reminder here that these fears are natural and in a way can be useful – they keep us alive.
-But identifying what they are can actually help us rationalise these fears.
-It’s sometimes a case of reminding ourselves of the fact that whatever we’re fearful of is unlikely to lead to death or social humiliation.
-Things like travelling on public transport, flying or public speaking are among some of the triggers that cause anxiety, but we need to remember that these things are highly unlikely to lead to death or social humiliation and this can really help in the rationalisation process.
+So it’s worth thinking about – what is it you’re fearful of?
+If you dig a little deeper, does that help you uncover your base fear?
+Again, it’s a useful reminder here that these fears are natural and, in a way, can be useful – they have kept us alive!
+But identifying what these fears actually are can help us rationalise them.
+You could remind yourself that many of your fears are highly unlikely to lead to death or social humiliation.
+Things like travelling on public transport, flying or public speaking are among some of the triggers that cause anxiety.
+Still, we need to notice that these things are improbable to lead to death or social humiliation, which can help rationalise the process.

 Sometimes anxiety can cause us to live lives that can become quite small – we avoid taking risks or putting ourselves out there.
-I want you to think about anything anxiety is holding you back from.
+Think about anything anxiety is holding you back from.
 What would you do if you didn’t experience anxiety?
 What risks would you take?

-We need to remind ourselves here, it’s ok to feel anxious – but this feeling doesn’t need to hold us back.
+We need to remind ourselves that it’s ok to feel anxious, but this feeling shouldn't hold us back.
 If you identify that anxiety badly affects your life goals, take these conscious steps in your own time.
 You should always respect your own boundaries.
-And that's why it’s a good idea to take small steps here and work our way up.
+And that's why it’s a good idea to take small steps here and there and work our way up.